VRisk – Value Risk

 Moral Risk

 Note, if one a sees morals and values as the same thing, then MRisk could be a synonym for VRisk.
-However use the term value to include ethical concerns as well as personal preferences, aesthetics and cultural ideals.
-So MRisk is more usefully a definition for VRisk minus the risks of preferences, aesthetics and cultural ideals being undermined.
+However I use the term value to include ethical concerns as well as survival strategies, personal preferences, aesthetics and cultural ideals.
+So MRisk is more usefully a definition for VRisk minus the risks of survival, preferences, aesthetics and cultural ideals being undermined.

 The Orthogonality Thesis implies Value Risk

-From an objective view, this may not be so bad if AI’s values are objectively correct and human values (at least some of them) are objectively wrong or worse.
+From an objective view, this may not be so bad if AI’s values are objectively correct and human values (at least some of them) are objectively wrong or don’t even approach rightness.

 Value Rightness